openpilot-community/documentation-site/content/hardware/giraffe/giraffe-tesla/_index.md

 title: Giraffe (Tesla)
 ---

+This giraffe is custom built by community members for the Tesla Pre-AutoPilot Model S made between 2012-2014
+{{< figure src="" width="250" class="profile-image" >}}

+## What is a Giraffe
 The Giraffe is responsible for passing through signals to your vehicles existing driver assistance system.

 It features small toggle switches that allow you to turn the individual pass-throughs on or off to block the signals.
 This saves you from having to physically unplug or detach anything from the vehicle to resume using the stock system.
 It&#x27;s like unplugging, but better.